rusic/documentation/theming/quality.md

 ## Typography

-* Style accordingly in your template and then test in the editor
+* Style accordingly in your theme and then test in the editor
   * Headings (h1 to h4 in particular)
   * a/anchor (hover & active optional)
   * Paragraph